-The Employer will provide a bulletin board in the employee lunchroom for the purpose of posting official Union notices which may be of interest to Union members.
+The Employer will provide a bulletin board on the premises for the purpose of posting official Union notices which may be of interest to Union members.
 All such material may be posted only upon the authority of the Shop Stewards.

-2.08 UNION MEETINGS
+2.08 MEETINGS TO CONDUCT UNION BUSINESS

 Union Representatives and Shop Stewards shall seek authorization from the Employer to hold meetings on the Employer's premises during regular working hours.
-Such meetings are not to unduly interfere with operations and shall be unpaid, unless prior arrangements were made with the Employer.
+Such meetings are not to unduly interfere with operations and shall be unpaid unless prior arrangements were made with the Employer.